Kenya Vision 2030: Implementation

 A Semi Autonomous Government Agency (SAGA) with the requisite capacity has been established to oversee the implementation of all the Vision 2030 projects.
 The agency works closely in collaboration with public and private sector, civil society and other relevant stakeholder groups.
 The strategies to deliver the 10% annual growth by 2012 is being executed through flagship projects across the priority sectors in all the three pillars of the Vision.
 The projects are original large-scale initiatives that look beyond their immediate locality.
 Flagship projects form part of the national development with complementary projects being undertaken in line with the medium-term plans, the budget outlook paper, and the medium-term expenditure framework.

 During the life of the Vision, strategies and action plans are expected to be systematically reviewed and adjusted every 5 years in order to respond to the changing environment.
 Following the expiry of the ERS in December 2007, the first part of Vision 2030 is now being implemented under the 2008–2012 plan.

-On 23 July 2013 the Ministry of Information and Communication launched the National Broadband Strategy, with the stated goal "Broadband connectivity that is always on and that delivers a minimum of 5mbps to homes and businesses for high speed access to voice, data, video and applications for development."
+On 23 July 2013 the Ministry of Information and Communication launched the National Broadband Strategy, with the stated goal "Broadband connectivity that is always on and that delivers a minimum of 5 mbps to homes and businesses for high speed access to voice, data, video and applications for development."

 Vision Delivery Secretariat

-The Kenyan Government has created a Vision Delivery Secretariat (VDS), which provides leadership and direction to realize the Vision 2030 goals.
-The Secretariat is managed by the Director-General under guidance of the Vision 2030 Delivery Board that plays an advisory role.
+The Kenyan Government established the Vision 2030 Delivery Secretariat (VDS), which provides leadership and direction towards the realization of Vision 2030 goals.
+The Secretariat is managed by the Director-General under guidance of the Vision 2030 Delivery Board (VDB), which plays an advisory role.